dathinaios/dathinaios.github.io/content/projects.md

 ### GameLoop

-A sound-only game angine for the creation of virtual sound environments inspired by video game techniques.
+A audio-only game engine for the creation of virtual sound environments inspired by video game techniques.
 It provides:

 * An agent based system for the creation of interactive sound units.
 * Spatialisation according to cartesian or polar coordinates using Ambisonics.